Geraldine Brooks (writer): Career

+From 2005 to 2006, she was a fellow at the Harvard Radcliffe Institute.

-In her next novel, People of the Book (2008), Brooks explored a fictionalized history of the Sarajevo Haggadah.
+In her novel People of the Book (2008), Brooks explored a fictionalized history of the Sarajevo Haggadah.
 This novel was inspired by her reporting (for The New Yorker) of human interest stories emerging in the aftermath of the 1991–95 breakup of Yugoslavia.
-The novel won both the Australian Book of the Year Award and the Australian Literary Fiction Award in 2008.
+The novel won the Australian Book of the Year award and the Literary Fiction Book of the Year award in 2008.

-Her 2011 novel Caleb's Crossing is inspired by the life of Caleb Cheeshahteaumuck, a Wampanoag convert to Christianity who was the first Native American to graduate from Harvard College, in the seventeenth century.
-Brooks, at the invitation of the Australian Broadcasting Corporation, delivered the 2011 series of the prestigious Boyer Lectures.
-These have been published as The Idea of Home.
+Her 2011 novel Caleb's Crossing was inspired by the life of Caleb Cheeshahteaumuck, a Wampanoag convert to Christianity who was the first Native American to graduate from Harvard College in the seventeenth century.

+Brooks, at the invitation of the Australian Broadcasting Corporation, delivered the 2011 series of the Boyer Lectures.
+These were then published as The Idea of Home.

 The Secret Chord (2015) is a historical novel based on the life of the biblical King David in the Second Iron Age.

-In 2016, Brooks visited Israel, as part of a project by the "Breaking the Silence" organization, to write an article for a book on the Israeli occupation, to mark the 50th anniversary of the Six-Day War.
-The book was edited by Michael Chabon and Ayelet Waldman, and was published under the title Kingdom of Olives and Ash: Writers Confront the Occupation, in June 2017.
+In 2016, Brooks visited Israel as part of a project by Breaking the Silence to write an article for a book on the Israeli occupation, to mark the 50th anniversary of the Six-Day War.
+The book was edited by Michael Chabon and Ayelet Waldman, and was published under the title Kingdom of Olives and Ash: Writers Confront the Occupation in June 2017.

 In 2022, Brooks published Horse, a historical novel based upon the racing horse Lexington.
-It quickly became a New York Times Best Seller.
+It was a New York Times Best Seller.
 It won the 2023 Anisfield-Wolf Book Award for Fiction.

 Brooks was awarded the Library of Congress Prize for American Fiction in 2025.
 In 2025, Brooks collaborated with Kamala Harris on her political memoir 107 Days.

+Her book Memorial Days was a finalist for the 2025 National Book Critics Circle Award for Autobiography.